dimplekochar/dimplekochar/_pages/about.md

 I’m currently a fifth year Dual Degree (B.Tech + M.Tech) student at the Department of Electrical Engineering, IIT Bombay.
-My research interests lie broadly in the areas of nanoelectronics and circuits.
+My research interests lie in the areas of nanoelectronics and circuits.

 I will be joining the PhD program in Electrical Engineering and Computer Science (EECS) Department at Massachusetts Institute of Technology (MIT) in Fall 2021.